wp-plugins/formcrafts-form-builder/readme.txt

 == Description ==

+### Create awesome forms, lightning fast!
-A drag-and-drop form builder to create and embed forms, and track submissions.
+FormCrafts is a drag-and-drop form builder to create and embed forms, and track submissions.
+You can embed the forms as inline forms, or popup forms.

 Features: